 The organization was established in 1884 as the Assiniboia Agricultural Association.
 The organization's first fall fair brought together 150 community-minded individuals to exchange goods, information and experiences.
-The two-day event was held near today's Victoria Park and came just two years after the coming of the railway.
+The two-day event was held near today's Victoria Park and came just two years before the coming of the railway.

 The fair remained local in nature until 1895, when the Dominion Government sponsored the Territorial Exhibition to stimulate interest in the Northwest Territories.
 The fair's location moved to its present Evraz Place site that year to accommodate exhibits and visitors.